 (i) developing tailored and practice-oriented solutions to the problems of achieving accountability at all levels of enforcement;

 (ii) providing coherent (both empirical and normative) answers to foundational queries and meta-questions raised by international criminality, prevention, and accountability; and;

-(iii) formulating and testing fundamental critique of international crimes and international criminal justice, including the various aspects of its legitimacy, coherence, and effectiveness.
+(iii) formulating and testing fundamental critiques of conflict-related crimes and international criminal justice, including the various aspects of legitimacy, coherence, and effectiveness.

 Profile and niche

-The CICJ is an independent non-partisan university center dedicated to interdisciplinary academic research and education, policy analysis and debate on international crimes, international and transitional justice, as well as conceptual and institutional responses to mass atrocity.
-The Center’s staff is specialized in different fields of study, including international law, criminal law, criminology, (legal) psychology and anthropology, and in methods of social sciences research.
+The CICJ is an independent non-partisan university center dedicated to interdisciplinary academic research and education, policy analysis and debate on conflict-related crimes, international and transitional justice, as well as conceptual and institutional responses to mass atrocity.
+The Center’s members are specialized in different fields of study, including international law, criminal law, criminology, (legal) psychology and anthropology, and in methods of social sciences research.
 The Center has a wide network of individuals and partner institutions based in and outside the Netherlands.